gada1982/CarND-MPC-Project/README.md

 In order to test the quality of the control system, the target speed was gradually increased.
 The main requirement was that the vehicle has to master the route safely.
 70 miles/h can be managed on a mid-class computing system.
 Because of the non-real-time behavior of the simulator and its connection to the control system, this can vary when using other systems.
 In a real automotive application, this task is managed by a strictly deterministic system to minimize timing effects.

 ## Polynomial Fitting
-After transforming the waypoints into the car's coordinate system a polynomial third-order is fitted to this points.
+After transforming the waypoints into the car's coordinate system a polynomial third-order is fitted to these points.
 A polynomial of this kind is chosen because they can approximate most roads and are not too complex to process.
 ```
 // Fit a polynomial
 auto coeffs = polyfit(car_x, car_y, 3);